-While specializing in biochemistry at University of Toronto, Walter Sobczak began his career in music in the early 1980’s as bassist for the post-punk band The Sturm Group.
-The band performed live extensively, also opening for artists such as The Cult, Siouxsie and the Banshees, John Cale, Red Lorry Yellow Lorry, Flipper, Killing Joke and The Cramps.
-Bands that opened for The Sturm Group included Change of Heart, Chalk Circle, Shadowy Men on a Shadowy Planet (first ever show, on a dare), and The Cowboy Junkies.
-The band was #1 in CAPAC’s collective reading of Canadian College Radio Stations in 1986, and received favourable reviews in The Record, CMJ, Rockpool, The Globe and Mail, Toronto Star and England’s New Musical Express.
+While specializing in biochemistry at University of Toronto, Walter Sobczak began his career in music in the early 1980’s as bassist for the post-punk band Sturm Group.
+The band performed live extensively, also opening for artists such as The Cult, Siouxsie and the Banshees, John Cale, Red Lorry Yellow Lorry, Flipper, Killing Joke, and The Cramps.
+Bands that opened for Sturm Group included Change of Heart, Chalk Circle, Shadowy Men on a Shadowy Planet (first ever show, on a dare), and The Cowboy Junkies.
+The band was #1 in CAPAC’s collective reading of Canadian College Radio Stations in 1986, and received favourable reviews in CMJ New Music Report, Rockpool, The Record, The Globe and Mail, Toronto Star and England’s New Musical Express.
 Sturm Group’s second album achieved British distribution with Red Rhino/the Cartel and US distribution with Rough Trade.
-One of the band’s songs was included on the soundtrack for the Canadian cult film classic “Roadkill”, which also featured music by The Ramones, Stompin’ Tom Connors, Handsome Ned and The Cowboy Junkies.
+One of the band’s songs was included in the soundtrack for Bruce McDonald’s Canadian cult film classic “Roadkill”.
 The band called it a day in 1989.

 In the early-mid-nineties, Walter co-founded, co-wrote, engineered, mixed and produced the Canadian recording artist Raggadeath.
-Raggadeath signed a co-publishing agreement with Warner/Chappell Music Publishing Canada and released an EP on Fringe Records.
 Following the band’s first independent video entering at heavy rotation on Much Music, Raggadeath signed with Virgin Music Canada.
 Raggadeath’s first live performance was televised nationally at the Much Music Video Awards and the song "One Life" was nominated for Best Alternative Video at the MuchMusic Video Awards.
-"One Life" also was voted Favourite Song in Chart magazine's year-end reader's poll.
-The band’s music was ubiquitous as the soundtrack to Molson’s “I Am Canadian” mountain snowboard-theme beer commercial for a full year.
 Raggadeath's second album was released on Attic Records in Canada, Roadrunner in the Netherlands, TWA in Australia, and Edel in Germany.
 The band broke up in 1997.

 Having worked at most of Toronto’s large studios, Walter settled into The Studio at Puck’s Farm.
-The studio was built and designed by owner Frazier Mohawk (aka Barry Friedman), In late 60’s Los Angeles, Frazier Mohawk was an influential figure, assembling and managing Buffalo Springfield, working for Elektra as A&R, and also producing records, including Nico’s Marble Index, The Paul Butterfield Blues Band, Kaleidoscope, The Holy Modal Rounders, and Essra Mohawk.
+The studio was built and designed by owner Frazier Mohawk (aka Barry Friedman).
+In late 60’s Los Angeles, Frazier Mohawk was an influential figure, assembling and managing Buffalo Springfield, working for Elektra as A&R, and also producing records, including Nico’s Marble Index, The Paul Butterfield Blues Band, Kaleidoscope, The Holy Modal Rounders, “Spider” John Koerner & Willie Murphy, and Essra Mohawk.
 The acoustics of the studio were inspired by the classic rooms of Los Angeles.
 Frazier Mohawk knew that a good room is one of the most important components of the recording art.
 The studio was built with 150-yr-old elm, ancient drumlin stone and 28’ high ceilings.
 The room was magnificent for live-off-the-floor and “in concert” recording.
 Walter was Chief Engineer at The Studio at Puck’s Farm 2001-2012.
 The studio specialized in analog recording.
-Records which Walter Sobczak engineered or engineered/produced at The Studio at Puck’s Farm during this time include Art of Time Ensemble, Jenn Grant, the Supers, Eastern Magnetics, Ryan Oliver (CODA Magazine - Top 10 Jazz CD Releases of 2007), Rattlesnake Choir, Autorickshaw, and Avi Granite (DownBeat Magazine - Best CDs of 2008).
-In a magazine interview, Bruce Cockburn says “you go into the barn go down the corridor and through some doors and all of a sudden you’re in what Goldsmith described to me, absolutely accurately, as a perfect recreation of a state-of-the-art 1970s studio”.
+Albums Walter Sobczak engineered or engineered/produced at The Studio at Puck’s Farm during this time include Art of Time Ensemble featuring Sarah Slean, the Supers, Eastern Magnetics, Ryan Oliver (CODA Magazine - Top 10 Jazz CD Releases of 2007), Rattlesnake Choir, Jenn Grant, Autorickshaw, and Avi Granite (DownBeat Magazine - Best CDs of 2008).

 Walter Sobczak currently works out of Revolution Recording, a very well-equipped and well-built studio in the tradition of the classic rooms, complimented by much of the same superb analog equipment and tape machines.
 Revolution Recording is located in downtown Toronto.